 A Word About AWS Free Tier

 If you are new to AWS you can take advantage of AWS Free Tier to experiment with running workloads in the cloud at minimal cost and for a limited time.
 AWS Free Tier offers 12 months of free trials and access to certain resources without cost to help you get comfortable with the platform and see how it can benefit you.

 The Amazon Web Services Simple Monthly calculator is a bit of a misnomer.

 Although this free tool allows you to estimate your cloud costs, it's anything but simple for first-time users.
 However, it provides a comprehensive way to calculate your monthly bill.
 And it prevents unwanted surprises – if you use it correctly.

 Visit the AWS pricing calculator page here.

 You'll recognize the different AWS services listed on the left of the screen.
-Selecting these changes the information displayed on the right, which is unique to that service.
+Selecting these changes the information displayed on the right, which is unique to that AWS service.